The Black Soldier Fly genome assembly

 However, we must understand the species on a genetic level to unlock its full environment-saving potential.

-Together with Better Origin, the University of Cambridge, and the Wellcome Trust, a research team led by Tomas Generalovic assembled the black soldier fly genome using next-generation sequencing technologies.
+Together with Better Origin, the University of Cambridge, and the Wellcome Trust, a research team led by Tomas Generalovic assembled the BSF genome using next-generation sequencing technologies.
 Now available on an open-source platform, the paper will widen the industry’s understanding of the species and support the development of sustainable and effective insect farming.